redstrate/redstrate.com/content/blog/dolls-nest-demo-saves/index.md

 - Gaming
 ---

 Doll's Nest [released a demo recently](https://store.steampowered.com/app/1839430/Dolls_Nest/), and I'm enjoying playing it (but it's still rough.)
 I wanted to crack open it's save data just to play around with and what's better than a recently released demo?
-I haven't touched Unreal Engine at all so I think this might be a good learning experience.
+I haven't reverse engineered Unreal Engine games before so I think this might be a good learning experience.

 ![The beginning area of the demo.
 It overlooks a giant pit, with several disjointed walkways leading to a giant cable in the middle of the space.](screenshot.webp)